tsgates/arch-wiki-markdown/wiki/Mutt.md

 abook is a stand-alone program dedicated to contact management.
 It uses a very simple text-based interface and contacts are stored in a plain text, human-readable database.
-Besides the desired contact properties are extensible (birthday, address, fax, and do on).
+Besides the desired contact properties are extensible (birthday, address, fax, and so on).

 Abook is specifically designed to be interfaced with Mutt, so that it can serve as a full, more featured replacement of Mutt internal aliases.